sands-lab/NeuronaBox/README.md

 ## Conda Environment

-Suppose $ENV_PATH is the path to the conda environment, then we can use the following command to create a conda environment:
+Suppose $ENV_PATH is the path to the conda environment, then we can use the following command to create a conda environment.
+We need two environments, we call it `ori` and `emu`. `ori` is the unmodified original code, `emu` is the code with emulator:

+We need to install dependencies for both.

 ```bash
 mkdir ~/my_env